alarmringing/shockatron/README.txt

 - score keeping and tutorial
 - what is the player -- look into journey esc games for character design
 - pick the shapes that generate (balls, abstract...)
+- shaders for the objects on the sphere
+- skybox for the game
+- interactive main menu